FRP Rebar vs Steel Rebar: Which is Right for My Project?

 FRP rebar is non-magnetic, making it suitable for projects where magnetic interference could be problematic, such as in medical facilities or near sensitive electronic equipment.
 This characteristic sets FRP rebar apart from steel rebar, which is magnetic and can interfere with sensitive equipment.

-Understanding Steel Rebar
+Benefits of Steel Rebar

 Steel rebar has been a staple in the construction industry for decades, known for its strength and durability.
 While it remains a popular choice, especially for traditional construction projects, it comes with its own considerations.